MicrosoftDocs/well-architected/well-architected/oracle-iaas/reliability.md

 ## Checklist for Reliability

-The reliability Checklist includes the Recovery Point Objective (RPO), Recovery Time Objective (RTO) and any business SLAs for the environment.
+The reliability checklist includes the Recovery Point Objective (RPO), Recovery Time Objective (RTO) and any business SLAs for the environment.
 The checklist should include all of the components for the environment, not just the database and may have different tiers of HA for different resources depending on their requirement for the business and system.

 Choices for Oracle on Azure should include and be reviewed in the [design principles](/azure/architecture/framework/resiliency/principles) for adding reliability to the architecture.